cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.9.9 (2020-04-20) =
+* Solved an issue where the function wc_review_ratings_enabled was not supported by any WC version older than 3.6

+= 7.9.8 (2020-04-19) =
+* Solved an issue with multiple filters including empty filters that resulted in too many products in the feed

+= 7.9.7 (2020-04-18) =
+* Removed double Facebook Pixel Purchase event for the eWay Gateway

+= 7.9.6 (2020-04-17) =
+* Build in a check that prevents the plugin from crashing in ghost variation products

+= 7.9.5 (2020-04-16) =
+* Added a feature to exclude local pickup shipping zones from Google Shopping and Facebook feeds
+* Renamed a Fruugo.nl template field from NormalPriceWithVat to NormalPriceWithVAT
+* Removed ATOM header from Pinterest RSS Board templating

+= 7.9.4 (2020-04-16) =
+* Added a feature where user can indicate if the plugin needs to respect free shipping criteria or not when adding shipping classes and methods to Google and Facebook feeds.

+= 7.9.3 (2020-04-15) =
+* Changed the XML header for the Fruugo.nl template

+= 7.9.2 (2020-04-15) =
+* Solved a PHP warning that showed in the structured data fix when products did not have any categories attacted to it

+= 7.9.1 (2020-04-14) =
+* Added the canonical_link attribute
+* Solved a PHP warning that happened for products that did not have any category attached to it

+= 7.9.0 (2020-04-11) =
+* When the Yoast primary category is set the category path attribute uses the primary category path as of now.

+= 7.8.9 (2020-04-10) =
+* Added the InitiateCheckout Facebook pixel event

+= 7.8.8 (2020-04-09) =
+* Added channel support and country: Hong Kong

+= 7.8.7 (2020-04-09) =
+* Solved a Trovaprezzi shipping cost bug

 = 7.8.6 (2020-04-07) =
 * Solved WPML PHP noticed for products without a product ID